Ranjitha75388/projects/Terraform/README .md

  - Save and Continue:
  - Note the public IP address assigned to the GCP VPN Gateway (e.g., 35.200.100.10).
 You’ll need this for the AWS side.

-Step 3: Create a Cloud Router in GCP (for BGP)
+### Step 2: Create a Cloud Router in GCP (for BGP)
-What is it?
+#### What is it?

-A Cloud Router in GCP manages dynamic routing (using BGP) between your GCP VPC and AWS VPC.
+- A Cloud Router in GCP manages dynamic routing (using BGP) between your GCP VPC and AWS VPC.
 It’s required for dynamic routing and will also be used later for the VPN tunnels.
-Steps:

-    Go to Cloud Routers:
+### Steps in console

-        Navigate to Hybrid Connectivity > Cloud Routers.
+- Navigate to Hybrid Connectivity > Cloud Routers.
-        Click Create Router.
+- Click Create Router.
-    Configure the Cloud Router:
+- Configure the Cloud Router:
-        Name: gcp-to-aws-router
+  - **Name**: gcp-to-aws-router
-        Network: ranjitha-tf-vpc
+  - **Network**: ranjitha-tf-vpc
-        Region: us-central1
+  - **Region**: us-central1
-        Google ASN: 64514 (a unique number for BGP; note this for AWS setup) Leave other settings as default.
+  - **Google ASN**: 64514 (a unique number for BGP; note this for AWS setup)
-    Create:
+  -  Leave other settings as default.
-        Click Create.
+- Click Create.

-Step 4: Create a Peer VPN Gateway in GCP
+### Step 3: Create a Peer VPN Gateway in GCP
-What is it?
+#### What is it?

-A Peer VPN Gateway in GCP represents the AWS VPN gateway.
+- A Peer VPN Gateway in GCP represents the AWS VPN gateway.
 It tells GCP where to send VPN traffic (i.e., the public IP of the AWS VPN gateway).
-Steps:

-    Add a Peer VPN Gateway:
+### Steps in coonsole

-        Go back to Hybrid Connectivity > VPN.
+- Go back to Hybrid Connectivity > VPN.
-        Select gcp-to-aws-vpn-gateway.
+- Select gcp-to-aws-vpn-gateway.
-        Scroll to Peer VPN Gateways.
+- Scroll to Peer VPN Gateways.
-        Click Add Peer VPN Gateway.
+- Click Add Peer VPN Gateway.
-    Configure the Peer VPN Gateway:
+- Configure the Peer VPN Gateway:
-        Name: aws-peer-vpn-gateway
+   - **Name**: aws-peer-vpn-gateway
-        Interfaces: Add two interfaces (AWS provides two tunnels for redundancy):
+   - **Interfaces**: Add two interfaces (AWS provides two tunnels for redundancy):
-            Interface 0 IP address: 203.0.113.10 (AWS VPN gateway’s first tunnel IP; placeholder for now, you’ll update this after AWS setup).
+      - Interface 0 IP address: 203.0.113.10 (AWS VPN gateway’s first tunnel IP; placeholder for now, you’ll update this after AWS setup).
-            Interface 1 IP address: 203.0.113.11 (AWS VPN gateway’s second tunnel IP; placeholder for now).
+      - Interface 1 IP address: 203.0.113.11 (AWS VPN gateway’s second tunnel IP; placeholder for now).
-    Save:
+    - Save:
-        Click Save.
+- Cick Save.
-        You’ll update these IPs after setting up the AWS side.
+- You’ll update these IPs after setting up the AWS side.

-Step 5: Create VPN Tunnels in GCP
+### Step 4: Create VPN Tunnels in GCP
 What is it?

 VPN Tunnels are the encrypted connections between the GCP VPN Gateway and the AWS VPN Gateway.
 AWS provides two tunnels for redundancy, so we’ll create two tunnels in GCP.